Permissionless-Software-Foundation/cashstack.info/docs/front-end.md

 <iframe width="532" height="329" src="https://www.youtube.com/embed/G7ptg7VIRnk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Gatsby Theme
-The Gatsby Starter is just a wrapper for the [gatsby-theme-bch-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-theme-bch-wallet) Gatsby Theme.
+The Gatsby Starter is just a wrapper for the Gatsby Theme [gatsby-theme-bch-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-theme-bch-wallet).
 If you need to hack on some of the lower-level features, forking the Theme might make more sense.
 Just like the Starter, the Theme includes [Capacitor](https://capacitorjs.com/) files for generating an Android or iOS app.

 ## Back End Service
 The web wallet will need to connect to some back end wallet service.
 You can run that service yourself, or you can use wallet services provided by the PSF community.
 The wallet service is selected by navigating to the *Configure* tab.